DorianGrey/ng-webpack-template/README.md

 Using [build-optimizer](https://github.com/angular/devkit/tree/master/packages/angular_devkit/build_optimizer) has an even better impact on the vendor bundle's size.
 However, it is still extremely experimental, so **beware**.
 Also note that the changes it applies clash with [Closure Compiler](https://github.com/google/closure-compiler-npm), so you cannot use both in conjunction.

 The AoT versions are using the [@ngtools/webpack plugin](https://github.com/angular/angular-cli/blob/master/packages/webpack/README.md).
+Please keep an eye on the list of [issues marked as related to it](https://github.com/angular/angular-cli/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20aot) in case you're facing any errors.

 **Beware**: The whole AoT processing currently enforces rather strict rules (see a rather good explanation [here](https://medium.com/@isaacplmann/making-your-angular-2-library-statically-analyzable-for-aot-e1c6f3ebedd5)) on how not only your own code has to be written, but also the code of the libraries you are using.
-Before you consider using AoT optimization, you will have to check if all your libraries support it.
-However, **I'd strongly recommend** to head this way if it is possible in any way.
-You should also keep an eye on the list of [issues marked as related to it](https://github.com/angular/angular-cli/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20aot).
+While **I'd strongly recommend** to head this way if it is possible in any way, esp. the latter restriction might screw up this plan.

 The tables below will provide a full overview of the relevant commands.
 Note that each build tasks will invoke the `test` task (includes linting, generating the translations and executing the unit-tests) **before** the real build.